GoLearnToCode/kiei925-spring17/weeks/2/homework.md

 I've already written the layout file and the temporary `pages` resource for you.
 That's how the home page initially works.
 Use the static home.html.erb as a guide for what you need to implement in `/listings`.

-I've also written a data class for you named `Etsy`.
+I've also written a data class for you named `EtsyData`.
 Here's how you can use it from your code:

-1. `Etsy.all` will return an array of items.
+1. `EtsyData.all` will return an array of items.
 It's up to you try to discover the content and structure of the items.
-2. `Etsy.find(something)` will return a single item whose listing-id matches the value you pass for `something`, i.e. `Etsy.find(1234)` will retrieve the data for listing #1234.
+2. `EtsyData.find(something)` will return a single item whose listing-id matches the value you pass for `something`, i.e. `EtsyData.find(1234)` will retrieve the data for listing #1234.
-3. Just FYI: the `Etsy` data class I've provided for you doesn't really connect to the real Etsy.com; it only knows the information for 4 specific listings.
+3. Just FYI: the `EtsyData` data class I've provided for you doesn't really connect to the real Etsy.com; it only knows the information for 4 specific listings.